github/docs/content/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-security-and-analysis-settings-for-your-organization.md

 {% endnote %}
 {% endif %}

+{% ifversion dependabot-alerts-enterprise-enablement %}

+{% note %}

+**Note:** When {% data variables.product.prodname_dependabot_alerts %} are enabled or disabled at the enterprise level, it overrides the organization level settings for {% data variables.product.prodname_dependabot_alerts %}.
+For more information, see "[AUTOTITLE](/code-security/dependabot/dependabot-alerts/configuring-dependabot-alerts#managing-dependabot-alerts-for-your-enterprise)."

+{% endnote %}

+{% endif %}

 1. Go to the security and analysis settings for your organization.
 For more information, see "[Displaying the security and analysis settings](#displaying-the-security-and-analysis-settings)."
 2. Under "Code security and analysis", to the right of the feature, click **Disable all** or **Enable all**. {% ifversion ghes or ghec %}The control for "{% data variables.product.prodname_GH_advanced_security %}" is disabled if you have no available {% ifversion ghas-billing-UI-update %}licenses{% else %}seats{% endif %} for {% data variables.product.prodname_GH_advanced_security %}.{% endif %}
    {% ifversion fpt %}